Korious/An-employee-directory/README.md

 ## CSS
-To make your website visitors search through the list of employees, we customised our search input and make it look great.

 These are some of the declaration in CSS you will get used to after the lesson:
 * [CSS Positioning](https://www.w3schools.com/css/css_positioning.asp)